 • Optional: Chili flakes, Aleppo chili or Chili threads

-How to make Warm Marinated Olives
+How to make Warm Olives

-In a small heavy bottom pot, warm the olive oil.
+Step one: In a small heavy bottom pot, warm the olive oil.

-Add a handful of whole garlic cloves.
+Step two: Add a handful of whole garlic cloves.
 This will infuse the oil with delicious flavor.

-When the garlic just begins to turn golden brown add fresh rosemary.
+Step three: When the garlic just begins to turn golden brown add fresh rosemary.

 Warm olives with rosemary, garlic, and almonds - a simple, delicious appetizer that is full of amazing flavor, that can be made very quickly and easily! #warmolives #olives #marcona #almonds #rosemaryolives